 This not-so-positive prediction will focus on Middle East geopolitics as it relates to climate change between the years 2040 and 2050.
-As you read on, you’ll see a Middle East in a violent state of flux.
-You’ll see a Middle East who Gulf States uses their oil wealth to build the world’s most sustainable region, while also fending off a new militant army numbering in the hundreds of thousands.
+As you read on, you’ll see the Middle East in a violent state of flux.
+You’ll see a Middle East where Gulf States uses their oil wealth to attempt to build the world’s most sustainable region, while also fending off a new militant army numbering in the hundreds of thousands.
 You’ll also see a Middle East where Israel is forced to become the most aggressive version of itself to fend of the barbarians marching on its gates.

 On top of that, this snapshot is also based on the following assumptions:

 Government investments to seriously and sizably limit or reverse climate change will remain moderate to practically non-existent.

 By 2040 to 2050, climate change will have progressed to a stage where greenhouse gas (GHG) concentrations in our atmosphere exceed 450 parts per million.
 In this scenario, the world is now at least two degrees Celsius warmer, probably more.